Leeds-Remote-Team/FE-SWAG-SWAPP/README.md

 Then use "npm run dev" to start-up the app.

-Please bare in mind, this app is designed for andoid and ios.
+Please bare in mind, this app is designed for android and ios.

 To view on your phone, download the Expo Go app in the play/app store on your mobile device and scan the barcode in the terminal with your phone's camera.